 Whilst smaller 'employers' are not caught by these changes, there is often a larger company in the supply chain who will insist on an employment relationship and as such many smaller companies are having to modify or lose contracts.

-Companies contracting to public sector bodies were already caught by these rules so this only applies to non-public sector arrangements but we expect the impact on those affected to be significant.
+Companies contracting to public sector bodies were already caught by these rules from April 2017 and continue to be assessed under the new rules.

 If you contract individuals through their own limited companies or self-employed workers, it is important that you are aware of the new rules and those which have been in force for some time.
 We do not expect this issue to go away and those affected need to be proactive in dealing with the impact.

 I am concerned about IR35 and the changes to the rules coming in 2021, can you help?